neek78/cpython/README.rst

 You can call clone3 directly (via syscall()), and it works, but it seems like a monumentally bad idea to bypass much of the stuff in glibc.

 The current implementation in this branch of Python uses traditional fork(), then immediately calls pidfd_open().
 This is race-free if certain conditions hold, see pidfd_open(2).
 It would be preferable to use a clone3() based call to create the pidfd atomically.
-Additionally, it will be required to make use of thinks like AUTOKILL/AUTOREAP.
+Additionally, it will be required to make use of things like AUTOKILL/AUTOREAP.

 Kill on close / CLONE_PIDFD_AUTOKILL
 -------------------------------------
 There's new functionality kicking about to have the kernel kill a process when the last open pidfd closes.
-Merged into the mainline kernel april 13th , I guess thus for Linux 7.1.
+Merged into the mainline kernel April 13th, I guess thus for Linux 7.1.
 This functionality would appear to only apply to pidfds created from clone3() (and duplicates of them), not opened via pidfd_open(). https://lkml.org/lkml/2026/2/23/583

 Requires AUTOREAP -